Sekunev/Projects/24_Boots_Grid_BrePoint/README.md

 I mastered HTML and CSS features in this project.
 You can see the visual representation of the website above.

 ### Used in this project
-👉HTML tags, Comments, SASS, CSS styling, CSS Grid, Media Query Positioning,etc.
+👉HTML tags, Comments, Bootstrap, CSS styling, CSS Grid, Media Query Positioning,etc.

 ### How to Use the Project
 + First download a code editor